Getting Started

 - Use

-to choose the compression strength -low
+--levelto choose the compression strength -low,medium(default), orhigh. - Use

 Convert Image to PDF